linyawun/axios-intro-slide/slides.md

 ```

 ##### Axios URL Encoding
-# Summary
+# 🧠 Summary

 <br class='hidden' />

 When we call request functions like `axios.get`, Axios uses `buildURL` to combine the base URL and params object into a complete URL.

-It properly handles parameter encoding, removes anchors (`#`), processes existing query parameters (`?`), ensuring the generated URL is correctly formatted and secure
+It properly handles parameter encoding, removes anchors (`#`), processes existing query parameters (`?`), ensuring the generated URL is correctly formatted and secure.

 ---